Lilly A Medicine Company logo

 Choosing to add a CDK4/6i to ET can help reduce their risk of recurrence.1

 These real-world data come from a retrospective study using the US nationwide Flatiron Health EHR-derived de-identified database.
-Patients with HR+, HER2−, node-positive, EBC who underwent breast cancer surgery and then initiated adjuvant ET-based therapy from January 2023 to March 2024 were selected (N=3170).
+Patients with HR+, HER2−, node-positive EBC who underwent breast cancer surgery and then initiated adjuvant ET-based therapy from January 2023 to March 2024 were selected (N=3170).
 High-risk N1/N1mi disease was defined as Grade 3 or a tumor ≥5 cm.
 Adjuvant CDK4/6i treatment was assessed from January 2023 through June 2024.
 Baseline characteristics were summarized descriptively and included nodal status, age, race/ethnicity, insurance, socioeconomic status, and practice setting.1

-Results are based on a post hoc subgroup analysis, following the methodology used by Sheffield, et al (2022).2 This analysis was exploratory and did not test a hypothesis.1,2
+Results are based on a post hoc subgroup analysis, following the methodology used by Sheffield, et al (2022).2

 Reasons for prescribing or not prescribing CDK4/6 inhibitors to eligible patients are not available in the Flatiron Health database.
 It is unknown which disease characteristics were accessible or considered when making treatment decisions.
 The Flatiron Health database does not capture comorbidities, financial considerations, or patient and physician discussion.1